mitsuba-renderer/mitsuba3/MPhys/Single_Emitter/performance_scaling_experiments/experiment_02_measure_dict_creation.md

 ## Results

-Results were obtained both on my local laptop's CPU `12th Gen Intel(R) Core(TM) i7-1255U   1.70 GHz` using 16GB of RAM.
+Results were obtained on my local laptop's CPU `12th Gen Intel(R) Core(TM) i7-1255U   1.70 GHz` using 16GB of RAM.

 All PNGs and CSVs created for this experiment can be found in the `experiment_02` directory at the level of this file.